 Ofsted inspections explained for parents

-Reading Ofsted reports is likely to be one of the first things you do when you’re choosing a school for your child, but what do the inspections actually involve?
+Reading Ofsted reports is likely to be one of the first things you do when you’re choosing a school for your child.

 How often are schools inspected?